What is Stock Music? (Ultimate Guide)

 In a sentence, stock music is not royalty-free music, although sometimes it’s used interchangeably.

-Custom music
+Custom Music

 two people in a music studio discussing creating custom music